Xu-Yifei/Sequence-Game/README.md

 * Click start to generate the sequence.
 After some time has elapsed, you will be able to input the keys.
 * Green tiles represent correct inputs.
 * Red tiles represent incorrect inputs.
+* Don't worry if you mess up!
+You're still allowed to enter the next inputs even if you get a red tile.

 To do:
 * Add scoring system